Jackson, Edwards and Ravens run over Raiders 34-17

 Carr matched that touchdown by using the opposite approach, passing to Seth Roberts for 44 yards to set up a 16-yard scoring toss to tight end Jared Cook.

 “They took over the game,” Gruden said.
 “Credit to them.”

 The Ravens’ only touchdown before halftime came on Jones’ second-quarter punt return.

 Jones tiptoed down the right sideline and went the distance, getting key blocks from Chris Moore and Judon.
 It was the first career touchdown for Jones, who was released by New England in October.

-Raiders: DT Maurice Hurst left in the third quarter with an undisclosed injury.
+Raiders: Backup DE Jacquies Smith left with an Achilles injury and did not return. ...
+DT Maurice Hurst left in the third quarter with an undisclosed injury.

 Ravens: SS Tony Jefferson twisted his left ankle in the second quarter, returned briefly and left for good. ...
 RB Alex Collins (foot) was inactive after starting every game this season. ...
-OL Alex Lewis underwent concussion protocol in the third quarter. ...
-G Marshal Yanda left for concussion protocol in the fourth quarter and was cleared.
+OL Alex Lewis and G Marshal Yanda both underwent concussion protocol in the second half and were cleared.

 Raiders: Host the Kansas City Chiefs, the first of two meetings between these longtime rivals over the final five weeks.

 Ravens: Travel to Atlanta for a matchup against the Falcons (4-7), who have lost three straight.